 Argentina Cover Letter Writing Guide

 Working abroad sounds like an adventure to many people.
-However, job search in Argentina needs more than just the obvious Argentina cover letter and Argentina CV writing and translation - it requires thorough preparation.
+However, a job search in Argentina needs more than just the obvious Argentina cover letter and Argentina CV writing and translation - it requires thorough preparation.
 You will experience problems that probably did not even cross your mind when you decided to seek jobs in Argentina.

 When applying for work in Argentina use Spanish or other languages (English, French, German) if you are seeking a job in the Multinationals, International Organizations, Newspapers & Magazines, the Internet, Language Schools and for Voluntary Work.
-You need to accept that not knowing the Spanish language will put you at real disadvantage from the local job seekers.
-The basic knowledge of the Spanish is considered necessary to cope with daily office life and life outside work.
+You need to accept that not knowing the Spanish language will put you at a real disadvantage from the local job seekers.
+The basic knowledge of Spanish is considered necessary to cope with daily office life and life outside work.

 Your cover letter is the very first thing an employer will see.
 A personalized, targeted, well-written cover letter is your chance to set yourself apart, attract the employer's interest, and draw them in for a closer look at your CV.
 Highlight the most important points of the accompanying CV and the items most relevant for the position being pursued.

-Because employers are interested primarily in the future of they companies the cover letter is more important to them then the accompanying CV which refers mainly to the past time with exception of your present job.
+Because employers are interested primarily in the future of companies they work for the cover letter is more important to them then the accompanying CV which refers mainly to the past time with exception of your present job.
 So, concentrate on your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future, rather than on your past achievements.

 Take the time to research every employer's organization and customize your Argentina cover letter to fit the position.
 Whenever possible, address your letter to a specific person.
 Use an easy-to-read style.
-Include the your achievements, knowledge, skills or experience that can have an impact on the recipient.
-Such personalization would increase retention of your application.
+Include your achievements, knowledge, skills or experience that can have an impact on the recipient.
+Such personalization would increase the retention of your application.

 Clearly state how you would be of value to the company.
 Use facts about the company collected through research of public information sources, references or insider contacts.

 Begin your cover letter with your name, nationality and contact information including your address, phone/fax and e-mail.
 Often cover letters and CVs are kept on file for long periods, so any contact details you give have to remain accurate in the long term.
-A daytime phone number with international access code and e-mail address are most important.
+A daytime phone number with an international access code and e-mail address are most important.

 Explain in “precise”, “positive” and “honest” terms why you respond to the vacancy and why you consider yourself the right person for the job - particularly when you are a foreign candidate.
 By quoting examples, emphasize how you can add value or contribute to the workplace in Argentina.
 Indicate what skills you will bring to the position to get the job done, not what you expect the employer to do for you.